Wichita Geothermal Systems

 - Reliable in any weather

-Geothermal systems work using a heat pump and a series of underground pipes (loop).
+Geothermal systems work using a heat pump and a series of underground pipes known as a loop.
 This loop circulates a liquid underground where it adapts to the ground temperature.

 Normally around 50-60 degrees, this consistent temperature is neither very hot or very cold, which makes it easy to heat or cool to a temperature that is appropriate to heat or cool a home.
 With traditional HVAC systems, this starting temperature is typically more extreme, which means more energy is used to heat/cool it.